Panamericana (film)

-Panamericana is a 2010 documentary about a road trip from Texas to Argentina.
+Panamericana is a 2010 documentary about a road trip from Laredo to Argentina.
 The road trip went through 12 countries and travelled 13,000 kilometres.
+Filming began in late May 2009 and continued for three months.
+A total of 90 hours of film were cut down into a 98 minute documentary.
+Panamericana premiered in 20 Swiss cinemas on 8 September 2010.
+In total, it was seen by about 10,000 people.

 Plot

 The film tells stories of lives on and around the Pan-American Highway.
 The journey begins in Laredo (United States) and continues through Central America and South America to Buenos Aires (Argentina).

 Soundtrack

 Panamericanas soundtrack score was created by El Siete.

 The track listing for the original CD is as follows: